 - 1. Town Structures

 - 2. Buildings

 - 3. Energy Management Systems

 - 4. Transportation

 - 5. Area Energy Network

 - 6. Untapped Energy

 - 7. Renewable Energy

 - 8. Smart Grid System and others

+- 9. Smart Energy System

+- 10. Water Treatment

+- 11. Greenery

-Measure types 1-4 are on the energy demand side, and measures type 5-7 are on the energy supply side, while measure 8 type straddles both energy demand and supply.
+Measure types 1.
+4 are on the energy demand side, and measures type 5.
+7 are on the energy supply side, while measure types 8 -10 straddles both energy demand and supply.
 An overview of these measures and basic ideas on how to introduce them are provided in the following section.
+Measure type 11 is useful for preventing the heat island phenomenon.